 Make sure to read the Study Guide pages.
 The duration of the major research project is 36 weeks (51 EC).

 Make sure to read the Study Guide pages.
 Your research thesis must be formatted like a journal paper, with a length between 8 – 12 pages.
 We advise you to use the IEEE (LaTeX or Word) template for this.
-Submit your research thesis at least on week before your concluding presentation to your supervisors, second reviewer, and the Medical Imaging programme committee (firstname.lastname@example.org).
+Submit your research thesis including the laymen’s summary at least one week before your concluding presentation to your supervisors, second reviewer, and the Medical Imaging programme committee (email@example.com).

 Your concluding presentation will be given at the Image Sciences Institute, for which all researchers and other Medical Imaging students are invited.
 You are allowed to ask family and friends to join as well, of course.
 (It is a public event.)
 The presentation is to last about 20 minutes (25 minutes maximum), followed by questions from the assessment committee and the audience.
 To arrange this presentation, contact the research project coordinator at least two weeks in advance.
 Include the following items, which will be used in the announcement of your presentation: